Disentangling the Faraday rotation sky: Observables

 \subsubsection{Data}

-In this work, we rely on the same pre-compiled data catalog of extragalactic RMs \citep{2022van_Eck} as in \citet{2022Hutschenreuter}, including the same pre-processing routines.
+In this work, we rely on the same pre-compiled data catalog of extragalactic RMs \citep{2023van_Eck} as in \citet{2022Hutschenreuter}, including the same pre-processing routines.
 We furthermore use the error estimate provided by \citet{2022Hutschenreuter} instead of the observational errors, as in those the potential extra-galactic components and observational systematic effects from e.g. n$\pi$-ambiguities \citep{2019Ma} are already factored in.
 A projection of the data set is shown in Fig. \ref{fig:RM_data}.
-We do not include RMs of pulsars in this work, as the small number of pulsars with associated RMs does not warrant the more complex modelling required for the residual Faraday depth behind the pulsars.
+We do not include RMs of pulsars in the inference model, as the small number of pulsars with associated RMs does not warrant the more complex modelling required for the residual Faraday depth behind the pulsars. \footnote{This would require introducing additional fields that describe the dispersion and correlation of $\Bpw{gal}$ along a LoS.
+As no independent measurement information is available in our approach on these quantities, they are unconstrained and thus not much information from pulsar RMs on other quantities can be expected.
+For pulsar DMs the situation differs, as they always provide a strict lower limit on $\DM{gal}$ and auxiliary information on the electron density dispersion is provided via the EM. } We do, however, utilize these RMs to validate our model in Sect. \ref{subsec:correlations}.